 Author fees

-The journal is published under a Platinum Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by The College of Tourism, Beijing Union University.
+The journal is published under a Diamond Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by The College of Tourism, Beijing Union University.
 This journal does not charge APCs or submission charges.

 Emerald Editing Service